S5P-PAL Product Search

 The following is a simple script that will print some information about the most recently generated product in the catalogue, and then download it.
 (This script uses the Python Requests library to handle the actual download.)

-from pystac import Collection
+from pystac import Catalog

 from pystac_client import ItemSearch